Pratt Profiles: Corey Oses

 What’s ahead for you?

 I would like to learn how to be a good researcher.
 I’m striving for independence in terms of research—to be able to identify where I want to go, what I’m interested in, and learn more about the field.
 Identity and independence are what I’m striving for in the next few years.
-After I earn my PhD, I’d like to work in industry—do research and explore new fields on the leading edge of research.
-That’s why I’m focused on biomaterials, because that is a really interesting topic now.
+My dream is to make a real impact with my PhD project that can project me into a strong career in either academy or industry.
+I love the field and my projects, and I hope to continue contributing in any capacity that I can.